huilinghe19/sardana_practise/jive/serialLine/Readme.md

 Reset: "r"
 Check Motion: "g r0xA0" if the answer is "v 0", it means motion stop, "v ..." means in motion.
 I have used "t 1" in ipython interface to make the motors move, and then I use the commands in jive to test the motion status.
 The response is true, but there is a small problem.
 At the first time, sometimes the response is not true.
 But the results are correct at the second time and afterwards.
+Because there is still content left in the read, so you must first clear the contents of the read.